 Advocate Illinois Masonic Medical Center will be an added during Phase 3 of the training component of the workforce development program.
 The curricula for track 5 will be finalized and implemented.
 Advocate will also expand the number of CBO training partners relevant to the additional site and curricula tracks available.

 About Advocate Illinois Masonic

 Advocate Illinois Masonic Medical Center, located on Chicago’s North Side, is one of the state’s largest, most comprehensive not-for-profit medical centers.
 Illinois Masonic Medical Center offers a wide range of medical specialties and is nationally recognized for its medical expertise, use of the most innovative technologies and dedication to patient safety, quality and service.

 A commitment to community, medical education and ongoing clinical research affirms our mission of providing patients the highest quality care in Chicagoland, as illustrated by our many honors, including being named a 100 Top Hospital by Truven Health Analytics for five consecutive years.

 Advocate Christ Medical Center will be an added site used during Phase 4 of the training component of the workforce development program.
 All of the program curricula tracks will be finalized and implemented.
 Advocate will also expand the number of CBO training partners relevant to the additional sites and curricula tracks available.
-In addition, the collaborative will shift to sustainability and further expansion throughout the Advocate system and other healthcare leaders within the region.
+In addition, the Initiative will shift to sustainability and further expansion throughout the Advocate system and other healthcare leaders within the region.